Bobby Witt Jr. Player Props: Royals vs. Angels

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City in slugging percentage (.466) thanks to seven extra-base hits.
+- Witt Jr. leads Kansas City with a slugging percentage of .455, fueled by seven extra-base hits.

-- He has hit a home run in three games this year (15.8%), leaving the park in 3.8% of his chances at the plate.
+- In six games this season, Witt Jr. has picked up an RBI, with more than one RBI once.

-- Witt Jr. has driven in a run in six games this year (31.6%), including one multiple-RBI game.
+- He has scored at least one run 10 times this year (50.0%), including one multi-run game.

-- In 10 of 19 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.